ulysse-gen/toby-bot/README.md

 # Todo:
 - Implement t!lockdown  => Will work on it later, dont want to code this now, dont like playing with channels permissions, scary stuff yknow.

-- Improve permissions so it works with temporary permission & it scans all at once for better efficiency.
+- Improve permissions so it works with temporary permission & it scans all at once for better efficiency. => Will work on it later

-- Auto Moderation Phase / Version 4. > Working on it
+- Auto Moderation Phase / Version 4. => Working on it